mzecher1/Election-Survey-Analysis/R_MARKDOWN_Voting.md

 OR_Edu_Plot <- ggplot(OR_EDU) +
   aes(x =Variable, y = or) +
-  labs(title = "Effect of Education on Voting",
+  labs(title = "As education rises so does the likelihood of voting",
               caption = "Source: ANES",
               x = "Education", y = "Odds Ratio") +
   geom_col(fill="#FF9999", colour="blue") +